8area8/p5__foodlik/README.md

 1. Install python 3.6 and PostgreSQL or MySQL.
 1. Create a new virtual environment and install the required modules (```pip install -r requirements.txt``` will install all required packages).
 1. Launch the chosen server.
-You can save you ID and password using environnment variables.
+You can save your ID and password using environnment variables.
 1. Open your favorite SHELL at the root of the folder.
 1. Type ```python main.py --psql create_database``` and wait few minutes.
 1. Type ```python main.py --psql```.